Bucket Listers

 Chicago Riverwalk West End

 For an up-close look at the iconic buildings and architecture that make up Chicago, head to the west end of the Chicago Riverwalk.
-Enjoy your picnic as boats float by, and locals and tourists bustle between cafes and museums.
-And if you feel inclined to do more than picnic, there’s a multitude of activities to keep you occupied, from shopping and art, to boat tours and river kayaking!
+Enjoy your picnic as boats float by and locals and tourists bustle between cafes and museums.
+And if you feel inclined to do more than picnicking, there’s a multitude of activities to keep you occupied, from shopping and art to boat tours and river kayaking!

 For more information on Chicago Riverwalk.